SoLoPO: Unlocking Long-Context Capabilities in LLMs via Short-to-Long Preference Optimization: Experimental Setup

 \paragraph{Evaluation benchmarks} To comprehensively analyze the effectiveness of \ours, we conduct evaluations on both long-context and short-context benchmarks.
 The long-context benchmarks include: (1) Real-world QA tasks from LongBenchV1~\citep{bai-etal-2024-longbench}, used to evaluate the generalization capability of different methods on multi-document and single-document question answering in real scenarios within a $32K$ context size.
 (2) Synthetic QA tasks based on RULER~\citep{hsieh2024ruler}, used to evaluate the generalization capability of different methods across various context lengths ($4K/8K/16K/32K$).
 (3) We further leverage LongBenchV2~\citep{bai2025longbenchv2deeperunderstanding} to analyze \ours's potential on longer and more diverse real-world long-context tasks, and employ NIAH-Plus~\citep{zhao-etal-2024-longagent} to examine different models' context knowledge utilization ability in Section~\ref{sec:depth_analysis}.
 For short-context benchmarks, we use MMLU-Pro~\citep{wang2024mmluprorobustchallengingmultitask}, MATH~\citep{hendrycks2021measuringmathematicalproblemsolving}, GPQA~\citep{rein2023gpqagraduatelevelgoogleproofqa}, IFEval~\citep{ifeval}, and BBH~\citep{suzgun2022challengingbigbenchtaskschainofthought}, following Open LLM Leaderboard~\citep{open-llm-leaderboard-v2}.

 Following previous works~\citep{bai-etal-2024-longbench,cot_matters}, we utilize F1-score and multiple-choice accuracy as evaluation metrics, based on task-specific formats.
-For a fair comparison, we select the best-performing checkpoint on LongBenchV1 within a single training epoch as the final model for cross-benchmark evaluation\footnote{Results show that, on our dataset, all training methods achieve their best performance within a single epoch.}.
+For a fair comparison, we select the best-performing checkpoint on LongBenchV1 within a single training epoch as the final model for cross-benchmark evaluation.
 See Appendix~\ref{sec:evalaution_details} for a detailed description of evaluation settings and benchmarks.